cheesecake77/FuzzyNotes/README.md

 # ShellNotes
-Very simple script for managing your notes in terminal
+Very simple script for managing your notes in terminal with fzf